Trivaxy/leibniz-lang/README.md

 ```
 is valid, because `y` alone is a valid expression.

-Leibniz has another construct, called ranges, which can act as a looping construct.
+Leibniz has another construct, called ranges, which can act as a looping mechanism.
 ```rust
 x: [0..10, 1] => x * 3
 ```